squashql/squashql/QUERY.md

 ## Summary

 AITM provides a simple interface in Typescript for building SQL-like queries specifically made for AITM.
+In each section, a Typescript code snippet is shown along with a SQL query to fix ideas, but it does not mean that this will be the SQL query executed because the generated SQL query might depend on the underlying database.

 ### Goal